-The Best North India Mountains and Himalayas Itinerary and Backpacking Route – The Magic of The Himalayas
+The Best North India Itinerary and Backpacking Route – The Magic of The Himalayas

 You’ll love exploring northern India whether you’re an adventurer looking to trek through the mountains, someone who is seeking spiritual enlightenment, or a traveller in search of vibrant cities with tons of shopping opportunities, good food, and temples, forts, and palaces.

 Quick Essential Info for Traveling the Indian Mountains